AndyRay1998/deep-learning-ng-note/README.md

 'omni_packages' is not a ROS package, but those four folders inside it are. 'omni_packages' is just for better file structure.
 "eye_op_robot_mixed" is the name of the whole workspace.
 PLZ rename it manually after download.

+## License
+This project is released under MIT license.
+See LICENSE.md for further information.